OmerZlotnick/animals_detection_in_browning_cameras/README.md

 Output:

-The model will a txt output file for each image.
+The model will write a text output file for each image.
 The name of the output files will be the name of the input image file + ".txt".

 To collect the files into one big file, open the terminal in the main folder of the images.
 For example:
 ```